Charlottenlund: Schools

-Skovgårdsskolen

 Culture and recreation

 Local landmarks include Charlottenlund Palace and Gentofte Town Hall.

 The Ordrupgaard Museum boasts collections of Danish and French art from the 19th and beginning of the 20th century.

 Charlottenlund Fort is located in Charlottenlund Beach Park.
 It houses a popular camp site.
 The beach park and the adjacent Charlottenlund Forest forms the largest green space in Gentofte Municipality.
 Charlottenlund Racetrack is situated just north of Charlottenlund Forest, and has weekly harness races.
 Most horses and jockeys are from Denmark, but several times every year the track hosts international events, with entries from Europe and North America.